ghga-de/ghga-metadata-schema/docs/schema_markdown/StudyFile.md

 ### Own

  * [StudyFile➞study](StudyFile_study.md)  <sub>1..1</sub>
-     * Description: The study associated with an entity.
+     * Description: The Study that is associated with this StudyFile.
      * Range: [Study](Study.md)

 ### Inherited from File: